-Job opportunities for RPNs are becoming especially prevalent as the geriatric population in Ontario is growing in size, thus demonstrating a need for qualified nursing care in acute care settings, community health agencies and long-term care facilities.
+Job opportunities for RPNs are becoming especially prevalent as the geriatric population in Ontario is growing in size, thus demonstrating a need for qualified nursing care in:

 As a Registered Practical Nurse, you will also be entitled to job benefits such as higher pay and greater job satisfaction.

-Upon enrolling in an Practical Nursing (PN) program, those with a PSW certificate are usually given a credit.
+Upon enrolling in a Practical Nursing (PN) program, those with a PSW certificate are usually given a credit.